 Researchers are asked to respect the physical integrity of the records while handling them.
 These records are unique and cannot be replaced.
 Failure to comply with these conditions may result in access to records being withdrawn.

 - Lead pencils only are allowed in the Search Room.

 - Records are not to be marked or damaged.
 Do not use rubber finger stalls or lick your fingers to turn pages.
 Do not flick through pages.

 - Loose papers in files must be left in the order in which you received them.
 Do not remove pages for photocopying or rearrange the records.

 - Use book pillows for volumes

 - Do not use post-it notes or other sticky markers or labels.

 - No food or drink are allowed in the Search Room.

 - No bags are allowed in the Search Room.
-Lockers are provided in the State Records Officer foyer, as well as the State Library foyer.
+Shelving is provided for bags in the State Records Officer foyer.